Homotopy Algebras of Differential (Super)forms in Three and Four Dimensions: Introduction

 In Section 4, we generalize these results to the supersymmetric case.
 We use the superfield formulation of $N=1$ supersymmetric (SUSY) YM theory and study the homotopical algebras corresponding to the second and first order formulations.
 In this case, $A_{\infty}$-algebras are ``richer", i.e. we have an infinite chain of polylinear operations in both first and second order formulations.
 As in the previous example, they are related by the transfer formula.
 In the end, we discuss some further developments and future tasks, in particular the meaning of the representation of real superfield via complex ones from the homotopical algebra point of view. \\

 {\bf Acknowledgements.} We are grateful to K. Costello, M. Markl, M. Movshev and J. Stasheff for illuminating discussions.
+We are indebted to the valuable comments of the referee.
 We would like to express our gratitude to the wonderful environment of Simons Summer Workshops where this work was partially done.
+A.M.Z. is grateful to A.N.
+Fedorova for careful reading of the manuscript.
+M.R. is happy to thank NSF grant PHY-1620628 for support.
 A.M.Z. is supported by AMS Simons travel grant.